v-viksur/architecture-center/docs/microservices/ci-cd.md

 When the code is ready, open a PR and merge into master.
 This will start a job on build server:

 1. Build the code assets.
-2. Run unit tests.
+2. Run unit tests against the code.
 3. Build the container image.
+4. Test the container image by running functional tests on a running container.
+This step can catch errors in the Docker file, such as a bad entrypoint.
-4. Push the image to a container registry.
+5. Push the image to a container registry.
-5. Update the test cluster with the new image to run integration tests.
+6. Update the test cluster with the new image to run integration tests.

 When the image is ready to go into production, update the deployment files as needed to specify the latest image.
 This includes Kubernetes configuration files, Helm charts, and so on.
 Then apply the update to the production cluster.